Gamora: Graph Learning based Symbolic Reasoning for Large-Scale Boolean Networks

 \subsubsection{Fusing Structural and Functional Information}

 We leverage the message propagation and neighborhood aggregation in GNNs to generate the node embeddings of AIGs that simultaneously fuse structural and functional information.
 First, the structural information is distilled by passing node embeddings along edges that connect them.
 Second, the Boolean functional information can be encoded in node features.
 For each node, there are three node features represented in binary values denoting node types and Boolean functionality.
 The first node feature indicates whether this node is a PI/PO or intermediate node (i.e., AND gate).
 The second and the third node features indicate whether each input edge is inverted or not, such that AIGs can be represented as homogeneous graphs without additional edge features.
 These compressed node features not only encapsulate Boolean functionality of each node but also enable high compute and memory efficiency.
-Figure~\ref{fig:overview}(b) shows the AIG of a 3-bit CSA multiplier, in which the structural information is presented in the AIG topology.
-The functional information is encoded in node features.
+Figure~\ref{fig:overview}(b) shows the AIG of a 3-bit CSA multiplier, in which the structural information is presented in the AIG topology and the functional information is encoded in node features.
 For example, node 1 is a PI with the feature vector [0, 0, 0]; node 7 is an internal node without negation on inputs, so the feature vector is [1, 0, 0]; node 17 has two inputs inverted, with the feature vector [1, 1, 1].

 With the emphasis on generalization from simple to complex designs, the specific model employed is GraphSAGE~\cite{hamilton2017inductive}.
-Given a GraphSAGE model with $K$ layers, the node embeddings propagated between different layers is as follows:
+Given a GraphSAGE model with $K$ layers, the node embeddings propagated between different layers are computed as follows:

 Here, $\mathcal{N}(v)$ is the immediate neighborhood of node $v$; $\textsc{aggregate}_k$ and $\textbf{W}^k$ are the aggregation function and the weight matrix for layer $k$, respectively, where $\forall k \in \{1, ..., K\}$.
 After stacking $K$ layers, the structural and functional information within $K$-hop search depth is fused in the embedding of each node.